tengmx/tengmx.github.io/index.md

 I received my BEng, MEng and PhD from School of Computer Science and Technology at Harbin Institute of Technology under the direction of Prof. Yadong Wang.
-My PhD works focused on computational analysis methods for regulatory single nucleotide variants and DNA methylation fidelity.
-I was also a visiting graduate student in the Center for Computational Biology and Bioinformatics at Indiana University School of Medicine under the direction of Profs.
-Yunlong Liu and Lang Li.
+My PhD works focused on computational analysis methods for regulatory single nucleotide variants and DNA methylation fidelity, which were partially finished in Profs.
+Yunlong Liu and Lang Li 's labs in the Center for Computational Biology and Bioinformatics at Indiana University School of Medicine.
+I had my postdoctoral training in Prof. Rafael Irizarry's lab in the Department of Biostatistics and Computational Biology at Dana-Farber Cancer Institute and Harvard T.H.
+Chan School of Public Health.